logotype/LeapMotionAS3/README.md

     	}
     }

-Optionally, you can simply call `leap.frame()` e.g. in your main loop, or implement the `ILeapCallback` interface for callbacks.
+Optionally, you can simply call `controller.frame()` e.g. in your main loop, or implement the `Listener` interface for callbacks.

 Features
 --------